brillio-oss/registration/README.md

           `docker-compose run runner bash -c ./bin/setup`

           `docker-compose up -d webpacker` to run webpacker in background.
-This compiles our javascript.
+This compiles our javascript in detatched mode.

           `docker-compose up rails`.
 Now you can visit localhost:3000 to see the website up and running.

+          Alternatively, you can run `yarn setup` to setup and `yarn dev` to start developing.

+          Don't forget to cleanup after developing with `yarn dev:cleanup`.
+This will stop all the services and removes the network connections.

 - Services (job queues, cache servers, search engines, etc.)